eguyonnet/BC19-FinalProject/README.md

 - Does it make sence to use uint8, uint16, ... instead of uint32 to save space ?
 - Is it better to use bytes32 instead of string is length if limited ?
 - Should I manage Manufacturers and products with different contracts ?
-- I wish I could use pragma "experimental ABIEncoderV2;" in order to return structs !! but as far as I know, web3.js could not deal with it